agricultrual wages orders

 Membership of the SAWB consists of 5 independent members who hear from representatives for employees and employers and each year to review changes to the existing Order.
 There are 5 representatives from NFU Scotland and 1 representative from Scottish Land & Estates on the employer’s side.
 The Board meet twice a year to make changes to the Agricultural Wages (Scotland) Order.

-• There are no changes to Sick Pay entitlements, holiday and bereavement leave.
+• There are no significant changes to the Order for 2025/2026.

 Quick Contact